njtierney/njtierney.github.io/Resources.md

 To learn a new function or package, [Quick-R](http://www.statmethods.net), provides nice quick description of functions and other R-related things.

-For all my other problems, I usually google the error message, or try and ask an intelligent question to google and then look for the appropriate [StackOVerflow Answer](http://stackoverflow.com).
+For all my other problems, I usually google the error message, or try my darndest to ask an reasonable question to google that describes my current dilemna, and then look read the appropriate blog post, or [StackOVerflow Answer](http://stackoverflow.com).
 [RSeek](http://rseek.org/) is also basically a google search that filters by R related content.

 I would also recommend checking out RStudio's [list of resources for learning R](http://www.rstudio.com/resources/training/online-learning/#R), and [this blog post](http://www3.nd.edu/~mclark19/projects.html), which describes learning R from a social sciences background.

 To stay up to date with what other people around the world are doing with R, I recommend checking up on [r-bloggers](r-bloggers.com) every other day, and checking out the [#rstats](https://twitter.com/search?q=%23rstats&src=tyah) hashtag on twitter.
-The R and statistics community on twitter is excellent and friendly.
+The R and statistics community on twitter is both excellent and friendly.

 # Learning Advanced R